 At the same time, the federal bureaucracy has come under attack, and the country is experiencing a crisis of civil-military relations not seen since the Truman presidency.
 Op-eds from former RAND advisors call for the disobedience of military officers, and bureaucrats resign on behalf of their conscience at the highest and lowest levels.

 But the American state is undergoing a crisis, and so it’s time to return to the basics.
 What precisely is the state, according to its most hard-nosed critics and proponents?
 Under what logic does it operate?
 And can it be considered an autonomous force relative to the rest of society and its social classes?
-What can we learn from studying past attempts to understand the state, from many different traditions?
+What can we learn from studying past attempts to understand the state?

 Without understanding these questions, it’s impossible to locate the source of malaise, terror, and doom which seems to be occupying our minds.
 If the American state is more or less identifiable with its ruling class, then all this is presumably the result of some crisis within that class itself.
 A renewal of the American elite might serve as the great American course correction.
 But if the state operates in some sense independently—if the whole exercises a structural direction or control over its parts—then its internal crisis might imply that we are in the thrall of a more all-encompassing force.
 In that case, it would be much more difficult to legislate away, or even defeat politically.